Intermountain Biological Engineering Conference

 Harnessing the Power of Biology

-Join us October 29th & 30th for a two-day Conference, Friday from 3:30 to 5:30 and Saturday Morning 8:30-to Noon.
-The events will have presentations, a poster competition, industry mentorship, and more!
-The event is taking place both in-person and virtually through Utah State University and will provide opportunities for students, professors, and industry professionals to be interact and learn.
+Join us for a two-day intermountain conference!
+Each day we will have presentations, oral and poster competition, industry mentorship, lab tours and more!
+This year the event is taking place in-person at Utah State University and will provide opportunities for students, professors, and industry professionals to be interact and learn.